MercersKitchen/Processing-Java-Overview-and-Projects/README.md

-# Processing-Java Overview and Projects
+# Processing-Java Overview and Final Projects
 Overview of Resources and High School Projects

+**Purpose**: illustrate the depth of the final projects and how lessons weave to produce modularity in Programming

 Table of Contents
 - Bibliography